zyedidia/micro/runtime/help/tutorial.md

 ## Settings

-In micro, your settings are stored in `~/.config/micro/settings.json`, a file that is created the first time you run micro.
-You can edit the `settings.json` file directly, or you can use `> set option value` command from micro, which modifies `settings.json` file too, so that the setting will stick even after you close micro.
+In micro, your settings are stored in `~/.config/micro/settings.json`, which is created on the first run.
+It can be edited directly, or you can invoke `> set option value` command from `micro`.
+With the command changes are applied  immediately and then saved into `settings.json`.

-You can also set options temporary for the local buffer without saving then.
-For example, if you have two splits open, and you type `> setlocal tabsize 2`, the tabsize will only be 2 in the current buffer, and micro will not save this local change to the `settings.json` file.
+Options can also be set without saving them, using `setlocal` command.
+Local means the setting is not global.
+For example, if you have two splits open, and you type `> setlocal tabsize 2`, the tabsize will only be 2 in the current buffer, and micro will not update `settings.json` file.

 You can also set options for specific file types in `settings.json`.
 If you want the `tabsize` to be 2 only in Ruby files, and 4 otherwise: